Bound by Corruption by BelovedStranger

 Onigumo stared at Sesshomaru silently for prolonged seconds, before tossing his head back and roared with laughter.
 The other men joined in after a moment’s hesitation, adding their voices in mocking glee.

-“You hear that,” one man called.
+“You hear that?” one man called.
 “There’s only one of him and against all of us, and he thinks he can kill us all?”

 “Look out, Onigumo-sama,” another hollered.
 “Pretty boy means business.”
 Then he hooted with mirth.

-Sesshomaru let them laugh, his attention never leaving Onigumo.
+Kagome watched as Sesshomaru let them laugh, his attention never leaving Onigumo.
 “You will be the last to die.”

 The fat, scarred man, the only other on horseback, regained his senses first.
 With a shout, he pointed his sword at Sesshomaru.
 “Kill him!”

-Sesshomaru held his ground, his face upturned, meeting Kagome’s apprehensive gave.
-As he’d demanded, threatened, she hadn’t looked away.
 Keeping his eyes on hers, he lifted his right hand and swung his arm around his head.
-A green light manifested from his claws in a long whip, striking the five men closest to him.
+A green light manifested from his claws in a long whip, striking the closest men surrounding him.

 She made a small noise, a whimper of distress.
 Crouching on the branch, she pressed her side into the trunk, her fingers digging into the bark.
 Unable to help herself, her eyes clenched shut at the gruesome sight.